Education:

 A.A., Liberal Arts, Santa Monica College, 2006

 Dr. Brenda Nicolas (Zapotec) is an Assistant Professor in the Department of Global and International Studies at the University of California, Irvine (UCI).
 Her work looks at the transborder communal experiences of Zapotecs between Los Angeles and Oaxaca.
-Specifically, she looks at women’s and adult children of migrants’ participation in community sociocultural and political organizing to contest settler colonial violence brought about by the racial logics of Latinidad.
-Dr. Nicolas’s book project titled, Transborder Comunalidad: Indigenous Autonomy Across Settler Colonial Borders, examines four generations who have continuously politically and culturally organized through their hometown associations, traditional dances, and Oaxacan brass bands.
-As an interdisciplinary scholar, Dr. Nicolas uses a Indigenous frameworks that bridge Latin American, Latinx, and American Indian literature to draw on her theoretical framework, transborder comunalidad, an ongoing Indigenous Oaxacan conception of collective community life sustained through practices and beliefs in diaspora that challenges state violence against Indigenous peoples (Martínez Luna 2013).
+Specifically, she looks at women’s and U.S.-raised generations who have participated in their pueblo’s sociocultural and political organizing across the U.S. and Mexico for the past fifty years.
+Dr. Nicolas’s book project titled, Pueblo Autonomy: Indigenous Communal Practices Across Settler Colonial Borders, examines four generations who have continuously politically and culturally organized through their hometown associations, traditional dances, and Oaxacan brass bands.
+As a trained interdisciplinary and area studies scholar, Dr. Nicolas uses Indigenous thought and voices from the global south to bring into dialogue Latin American, Latinx, and Indigenous studies.

-Dr. Nicolas is the recipient of several fellowships, including: the Ford Foundation Fellowship, the UC Office of the President Award, the UCLA Dissertation Year Fellowship, and a Eugene V. Cota-Robles Fellowship.
+Dr. Nicolas is the recipient of several fellowships, including: the Ford Foundation Fellowship, the UC Office of the President Award, the UCLA Dissertation Year Fellowship, a Eugene V. Cota-Robles Fellowship, and many more.
 She is a former research assistant to UCLA’s Mapping Indigenous Los Angeles (MILA) project— a digital storymapping archive that collaborates with Indigenous communities to capture the many Indigenous histories of Los Angeles.